Code Audit Services

 Security Code Audit

-Latent vulnerabilities and business-logic flaws that pattern scanners miss — identified via Code Property Graph analysis across the full codebase, not a sample.
+Latent vulnerabilities and business-logic flaws that pattern scanners miss — found through deep structural analysis of the full codebase, not a sample, and reported as breach exposure you can act on.

 02